Ghost Surgery may kill you ! Read on to know what can / does happen, more than you may think !

 Medical Definition of ghost surgery: the practice of performing surgery on another physician’s patient by arrangement with the physician but unknown to the patient.

 Medical Negligence is a crime VERY difficult to prove since generally done behind closed doors of an Operation Theater.
-The guilty NEVER admit to their guilt, and even if caught go scot free mostly – – numbers speak for themselves !
-If the trend continues, next time it could be you/yours/me/mine !
-It has already been for my family and we are still suffering !
+The guilty NEVER admit to their guilt, and even if caught go scot-free mostly – – numbers speak for themselves !
+If the trend continues, next time it could be you/yours, God forbid !

 The US Position :

 No “malice” or intent to injure, however, is required to establish battery in general or specifically, “ghost surgery.”
 In Perna v.
 Pirozzi, 92 N.J.
 446, 457 A.2d 431 (1983), the Supreme Court held that such a battery results when a medical procedure is performed by a “substitute” doctor regardless of good intentions.
 The Court there took notice of standards published by the Judicial Council of the American Medical Association, which read: